Sri Lanka Lump-sum Payment Tax Calculator 2025

 • Coordination between employers may be required

-• Final tax reconciliation at year-end
+• Final tax reconciliation at year-end through tax return

 Leave Without Pay